plattformOwee/dsgvo-and-cyber-secu/goals/voven what is to do.md

 				- [ ] https idk
 		- [ ] encrypt at rest
 			- [ ] find out what that even mean
+	- [ ] list all the security mesures in RoPA TOMs

 - [ ] y-combinator bewerbung